marronnier-party/fiesta/USER_STORIES.md

 **Flow:**
 - Click "My Events" in navbar
 - See list of events (upcoming, past, drafts)
-- Filter by status
+- See guest and task counts
-- Quick stats: guests confirmed, tasks pending
+- Click to view details

-**Status:** ❌ TO IMPLEMENT (Events::Index)
+**Status:** ✅ Implemented (Events::Index) - with comprehensive specs

 ---